mohammedamarnah/redis-pool/README.md

 2- [rails' ActiveRecord Connection Pool](https://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/ConnectionPool.html)

 The former provides an efficient connection pool implementation that creates connections lazily (only upon actual need of that connection), but keeps the connections alive once they're opened.
 The latter provides a connection pool implementation (specific for rails' database interfaces) that supports a dynamic size of the connection pool.
+This gem is a combination of the perks of the two, combines the lazy evaluation with idle-connection killing support.

-Here's a chart that shows the difference between normal connection-pools and redis-pool:
+Here's the difference between normal connection-pools and redis-pool shown in a simple graph:
 ![difference](https://user-images.githubusercontent.com/11768502/106142062-ae693680-6179-11eb-9b40-4fa32d641904.jpeg)
 ## Usage
 Easily create a pool: